Electrical Wiring for a 240 Volt Wall Heater

 Thanks for your electrical wiring question Chris.

-How to Install Electrical Wiring for a 240 Volt Wall Heater
+How to Wire a 240 Volt Wall Heater

 Tools Required: Basic Electricians Pouch Hand Tools, electric drill, auger bits and extension cord.